 Indicate the Let's Stay Healthy Poster.
 Say: Here's another poster.
 It says Let's Stay Healthy.
 Let's look at the five things we need to do to stay healthy.
-Identify and discuss the following:
+Name and discuss the following:

 - Eat healthy food

 - Drink lots of water

 - Exercise

-- Wash and brush our teeth
+- Wash and brush

 - Rest and sleep